 Special Trump tax provision gives $17 billion break to millionaires, gov't report finds

-Catch up with NBC News Clone on today's hot topic: Special Trump Tax Provision Gives 17 Billion Break Millionaires Gov N868511 - Politics and Government | NBC News Clone.
-Our editorial team reformatted this story for clarity and speed.
+NBC News Clone summarizes the latest on: Special Trump Tax Provision Gives 17 Billion Break Millionaires Gov N868511 - Politics and Government | NBC News Clone.
+This article is rewritten and presented in a simplified tone for a better reader experience.

 The beneficiaries are those who claim the new "pass through" deduction of up to 20 percent in the Trump/GOP tax plan.